eric-unc/magnum/README.md

 #### Memory organization
 Memory is divided into two pools: text and data.
 In the future, it could also have a heap, but implementing a garbage collector is a lot of work.

-The text section of memory is read-only.
+The text pool of memory is read-only.
 The data section of memory is divided into the read-only section, the global writable section, and the stack.

 #### Instructions
 Each instruction is 32-bits, with the first 8 being the opcode.
 Note all of this is little endian.